Use dotenvx with GitHub Actions

 Commit those changes safely to code and rerun the build.

 That's it!
-On rerun, your .env.vault file will be decrypted and its CI secrets injected as environment variables – just in time.
+On rerun, your .env.ci file will be decrypted and its CI secrets injected as environment variables – just in time.
 Your build script will say Hello ci/cd.

-You'll know things worked correctly when you see injecting env (1) from encrypted .env.vault in your logs.
+You'll know things worked correctly when you see injecting env (2) from .env.ci in your logs.

 github actions build